MIKNOTAURO/Celery-Chunks-and-Groups-with-Chords/README.md

 # Celery-Chunks-and-Groups-with-Chords
 An example which executes a Celery task using Celery Groups and Celery chunks and monitors memory usage

-You have to install memory-profiler and line-profiler as root user, run following commands
+You have to install memory-profiler and line-profiler and redis-server as root user, run following commands

+## Install redis on OSX
+`brew install redis`
+`brew upgrade redis`

+## Install Redis on Ubuntu
+`sudo apt-get install redis-server`

+## Start Redis Server
+`sudo service redis-server start`

 `sudo pip install memory-profiler`